HITECHCRIME/HC_SG127_Ghosts/README.md

 skra aye, shh shh, try to shut it out stuck it up at the fucking rasta
-(hide it ayayayayaya, stuck it up aye) fucking rasta aye fucking afta right (all/lead the way)
+(hide it ayayayayaya, stuck it up aye)

+fucking rasta aye
+fucking afta' right (all/lead the way)

-focal point of all the dissing bold fuck it up, to look it up
+focal point of all the dissing's not too bold "fuck it up" don't look it up

 fucking rasta
 fucking 'nother rasta ey ya